 The Ceres Community Project is a US non-profit organization that provides nourishing meals made from local organic ingredients to the critically ill (primarily those in low-income households) all the while supporting and empowering local youth.
 Since 2007 Ceres has operated out of the San Francisco Bay Area, where they have three kitchens and two organic produce gardens.
 In 2017 they provided, nourishing meals to support over 600 people and their families struggling with a critical health challenge.
 Along with these delicious organic meals they provide home delivery, nutritional education as well as community support to provide the people in need with care and nurturing to improve their health outcome.
 Apart from supporting individuals in need Ceres Community Project also empowers local youth, providing them with the skills and knowledge to grow, cook and make healthy choices in their lives as well as teaching them the importance of giving back and showing others compassion and love.

-While volunteering with the Ceres Community Project Rick was put in charge of making naturally fermented saurekraut for the meals that were to go out to families in need.
-Chris, who had been learning about Sustainable Agriculture, began to help with the development as well, and soon they had delicious and beneficial saurekraut on their hands that could be added to the meals going out the families of cancer patients.
-As their production grew they began to sell the excess saurekraut to local stores, such as Whole Foods and local Co-ops as a way to make additional revenue for the Ceres Community Project.
-As the growth of the saurekraut production began to significantly increase and Ceres was not able to oversee production themselves, they ask Chris and Rick if they would like to take over saurekraut production, who donated to take over that part of Ceres and turned it into Wildbrine.
+While volunteering with the Ceres Community Project Rick was put in charge of making naturally fermented sauerkraut for the meals that were to go out to families in need.
+Chris, who had been learning about Sustainable Agriculture, began to help with the development as well, and soon they had delicious and beneficial sauerkraut on their hands that could be added to the meals going out the families of cancer patients.
+As their production grew they began to sell the excess sauerkraut to local stores, such as Whole Foods and local Co-ops as a way to make additional revenue for the Ceres Community Project.
+As the growth of the sauerkraut production began to significantly increase and Ceres was not able to oversee production themselves, they ask Chris and Rick if they would like to take over sauerkraut production, who donated to take over that part of Ceres and turned it into Wildbrine.

 The other great thing is that Wildbrine is completely raw and vegan.
 By not pasteurizing their fermented cabbage products they ensure that the valuable, natural, healthy bacteria will thrive and when it reaches you will provide you with amazing health benefits.
 Probiotics cannot thrive in a pasteurized environment, they slowly die off and become less viable.
-To obtain the wonderful umami flavour found in traditional kimchi’s Wildbrine uses Korean sea vegetable to get the umami savoury flavour without the addition of fish sauce, making it a wonderfully vegan kimchi, that even none vegans will love.
+To obtain the wonderful umami flavor found in traditional kimchi’s Wildbrine uses Korean sea vegetables to get the umami savory flavor without the addition of fish sauce, making it wonderfully vegan kimchi, that even none vegans will love.

 If you are already a fan of Wildbrine be on the lookout for some amazing new fermented products coming out in January 2019, such as a Mushroom Turmeric Saurekraut, a Kimchi also using the superfood Turmeric and a Korean BBQ Kimchi.
 If you would like to learn some more about Wildbrine and the Ceres Community Project check out their websites.